UN chief and Russia's Putin discuss war in Ukraine | Headlines

 UN Secretary-General Antonio Guterres said he spoke to Russian President Vladimir Putin Wednesday about exporting Russian fertilizer through Ukraine's Black Sea ports to address a growing global food crisis that threatens multiple famines.

-The UN chief said they also discussed security at Europe's largest nuclear plant, where he said bombing has stopped for the past three days, and prisoners of war which he would like to see exchanged.
+The U.N. chief said they also discussed security at Europe's largest nuclear plant, where he said bombing has stopped for the past three days, and prisoners of war.

 Guterres said the call to Putin was a follow-up to his meeting with Ukrainian President Volodymyr Zelenskyy in Lviv on Aug.
 18, and regular calls to the head of Zelenskyy's office, Andriy Yermak.
 Putin is not attending next week's annual gathering of world leaders at the U.N.
 General Assembly which Guterres said is taking place “at a time of great peril.''
 “Our world is blighted by war, battered by climate chaos, scarred by hate, and shamed by poverty, hunger and inequality,” the secretary-general said.